aijaz/peerlabchicago/index.md

 ### Do I need to sign up anywhere?

-You don't **have to**, but I would appreciate it if you joined our [Meetup Group](https://www.meetup.com/PeerLabChicago/) and let me know if you're planning on attending.
+Yes.
+Please sign in on our [Meetup Group](https://www.meetup.com/PeerLabChicago/) and let me know if you're planning on attending.
+This way I can give your name to Security so they can let you in.
+Please bring some sort of ID with you so Security can match you with the signup sheet.

 ### We've already got CocoaHeads and NSCoder Chicago.
 Why have yet another meetup?